verzada/FhirStarter.DotNet/README.md

-# FhirStarter.DotNetCore3.0
+# FhirStarter.DotNet
-FhirStarter based on .Net Core 3.0.
+FhirStarter based on .Net

 This version of FhirStarter supports two different versions of FHIR.